pamo/pamo.github.io/_drafts/rent-a-local.md

 I'm a very goal-oriented woman.
 I don't exert myself unless motivated by something.
 There were a few reasons for me wanting to bike over the bridge.

 1. I wanted to prove to myself that I could be a careful and mindful group ride leader for an [organized ride](https://www.missionbicycle.com/blog/oversimplified-how-organize-group-ride).
 We were a total of 3 so no big concern in size.
-There was some blood shed, but no one got severly hurt. :thumbsup:
+There was some blood shed, but no one got severly hurt. :white_check_mark:
 2. After riding over the Golden Gate Bridge on a single-speed, I vowed to wait until I had a bike that was more forgiving (i.e. with gears) before trying it again.
 Riding Celey, my Bianchi, was lovely. :bicyclist:
-3. The main Heath Ceramics location happens to be in Sausalito and they happen to have second-quality pieces at a discount.
+3. The main [Heath Ceramics](http://www.heathceramics.com/home/pages/discover-heath/studio-stores/sausalito/) location happens to be in Sausalito and they happen to have second-quality pieces at a discount.
 Needless to say, it was our final destination on the ride.
-Whatever happened after that was up in the air.
+I had nothing planned after that.

 Our visit to Heath was also eventful in that we were in time for the morning tour where we learned about the process of slipcast molding, glazing, and firing of the ceramics.
 <blockquote class="instagram-media" data-instgrm-version="4"><a href="https://instagram.com/p/5BKxUtpZAa/" target="_blank"><div style="background:url(data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAACwAAAAsCAMAAAApWqozAAAAGFBMVEUiIiI9PT0eHh4gIB4hIBkcHBwcHBwcHBydr+JQAAAACHRSTlMABA4YHyQsM5jtaMwAAADfSURBVDjL7ZVBEgMhCAQBAf//42xcNbpAqakcM0ftUmFAAIBE81IqBJdS3lS6zs3bIpB9WED3YYXFPmHRfT8sgyrCP1x8uEUxLMzNWElFOYCV6mHWWwMzdPEKHlhLw7NWJqkHc4uIZphavDzA2JPzUDsBZziNae2S6owH8xPmX8G7zzgKEOPUoYHvGz1TBCxMkd3kwNVbU0gKHkx+iZILf77IofhrY1nYFnB/lQPb79drWOyJVa/DAvg9B/rLB4cC+Nqgdz/TvBbBnr6GBReqn/nRmDgaQEej7WhonozjF+Y2I/fZou/qAAAAAElFTkSuQmCC);"></div></a></blockquote>